brapse/tsinkf/README.md

 ## Notes
 Jobs are identified by base64 encoding the full command.
-The current persistance mechanism creates files named after the jobID.
-In cases in which the encoded jobID is longer than 255 charecters, tsink will fail to create a file and panic.
+The current persistance mechanism creates files named this jobID.
+In cases in which the encoded jobID is longer than 255 charecters, tsink will fail to create a file and crash.

 ## Todo
 * tsink reset -hard  #=> delete the contents